prebid/prebid-server-java/docs/config-app.md

 - `gdpr.eea-countries` - comma separated list of countries in European Economic Area (EEA).
 - `gdpr.default-value` - determines GDPR in scope default value (if no information in request and no geolocation data).
 - `gdpr.host-vendor-id` - the organization running a cluster of Prebid Servers.
+- `datacenter-region` - the datacenter region of a cluster of Prebid Servers
 - `gdpr.enabled` - gdpr feature switch.
 Default `true`.
 - `gdpr.purposes.pN.enforce-purpose` - define type of enforcement confirmation: `no`/`basic`/`full`.
 Default `full`
 - `gdpr.purposes.pN.enforce-vendors` - if equals to `true`, user must give consent to use vendors.
 Purposes will be omitted.
 Default `true`